 I tuned in for a few seconds, but had to turn it off.
 That’s not enough time to make a reasoned judgement about the content of Apple’s latest keynote of course, but I just couldn’t continue watching.

 Perhaps it’s my familiarity with the formula.
 A video featuring the opening of a new Apple Store with all the irritating whooping and hollering that must accompany it.
 A series of bar charts showing incredible product adoption.
 A few choice quotes from favoured journalists.
 Another video, maybe Jony Ive talking at great lengths about the redesign of an internal fan.
 Next up it’s Craig Federighi building his part, one dad joke at a time.
-Finally, finish with a brief comment from Tim Cook about how “only Apple can do this” before concluding with Coldplay performing a few tracks from their latest album.
+The event will then finish with a brief comment from Tim Cook about how “only Apple can do this” before concluding with Coldplay performing a few songs from their latest album.

-Perhaps it’s because their products are no longer objects I desire, instead they have become simply tools I use to get my job done.
+Perhaps it’s because their products are no longer objects I desire, but simply tools I use to do my job.
 Tools which everyone around me use as well; glowing Apples as far as the eye can see.

 Or perhaps — and this might be the most likely reason — participating in a marketing exercise carried out by the world’s most profitable corporation isn’t the same as following a plucky little computer company with less than 5% market share.
 Apple do many good things, and Tim Cook seems to possess a strong moral compass, but that hasn’t directed him towards fixing the company’s tax avoidance strategies.
 If he made Apple a B-Corp, I might believe more of the rhetoric.